-With Bizom, brands can build their own app where every distributor’s prices for every product is available in a single app.
+With Bizom, brands can build their own app where every distributor’s prices for every product are available in a single app.
 Even schemes and discounts can also be made visible to retailers.

-So, all they need to do is – scroll, add to cart, and place the order.
+So, all they need to do is – scroll, add to the cart, and place the order.

 Bringing such transparency will help gain more control over the market and constitute harmony.